bellingcat/tiktok-hashtag-analysis/README.md

 ## How to use
 ### Post downloading
-Running the `tiktok-hashtag-analysis` command with the following options will scrape posts containing the hashtags `#london`, `#paris`, or `#newyork`:
+Running the `tiktok-hashtag-analysis` command with the following options will scrape posts that contain the hashtags `#london`, `#paris`, or `#newyork`:

     tiktok-hashtag-analysis london paris newyork

 and will produce an output similar to the following log:

-    $ tiktok-hashtag-analysis download -t london paris newyork -p Hashtags to scrape: ['london', 'paris', 'newyork']
+    $ tiktok-hashtag-analysis download london paris newyork
+    Hashtags to scrape: ['london', 'paris', 'newyork']
     Scraped 963 posts containing the hashtag 'london' Scraped 961 posts containing the hashtag 'paris' Scraped 940 posts containing the hashtag 'newyork' Successfully scraped 2864 total entries

-- The `-t` flag allows a space-separated list of hashtags to be specified as a command line argument
+- The list of hashtags to scrape is specified as a positional argument
-- The `-p` flag specifies that posts, not videos, will be downloaded

 ### Video downloading
-Running the `tiktok-hashtag-analysis download` script with the following options will scrape trending videos containing the hashtag `#london`:
+Running the `tiktok-hashtag-analysis` script with the following options will scrape trending videos containing the hashtag `#london`:
-`tiktok-hashtag-analysis download -t london -v`
+`tiktok-hashtag-analysis download london --download`

-- The `-t` flag allows a space-separated list of hashtags to be specified as a command line argument
-- The `-v` flag specifies that videos, not posts, will be downloaded
+- The `--download` flag specifies that video files for scraped posts should be downloaded

-Note that video downloading is a time and data rate consuming task, as a result we recommend using one hashtag at a time when using the `-v` flag to avoid complications.
+Note that video downloading is a time and data rate consuming task, as a result we recommend using one hashtag at a time when using the `--download` flag to avoid complications.

 ## Analyzing results
-### Top n hashtag occurrences
+### Most common co-occurring hashtags
-The script `tiktok-hashtag-analysis frequencies` analyzes the frequencies of top occurring hashtags in a given set of posts.
+In addition to scraping data and downloading videos, the `tiktok-hashtag-analysis` script can also analyze the frequencies of the most common co-occurring hashtags in a given set of posts.

-Assume we want to analyze the 20 most frequently occurring hashtags in the downloaded posts of the `#london` hashtag.
+Assume we want to analyze the 20 most frequently co-occurring hashtags in the downloaded posts of the `#london` hashtag.

 - The results can be plotted and saved as a PNG file by executing the following command:

-    `tiktok-hashtag-analysis frequencies --hashtag london --number 20 --plot`
+    `tiktok-hashtag-analysis london --number 20 --plot`

     which will produce a figure similar to that shown below:
     <p align="center">